Ground Cherry Growing Guide

 Well-grown ground cherries can produce more than 100 fruits per plant.
 Provide tomato cages or other supports to help provide stability for the big, bushy plants.

 Ground cherries grow to the size of marbles, and develop their fruity, pineapple-like flavors when the fruits ripen to yellow.
 Gather ripe fruits in dry weather, remove the papery husks, and wash with cool water to remove the sticky coating on the fruits.
-Pat dry and store in the refrigerator up to a week.
+Pat dry and store in the refrigerator for up to a week.